EladIsraeli/WpfChat/README.md

 ### Introduction

 A chat application which includes a server and client side.
-The chat system will have a database of users, groups and messages.
+The chat system will have a database of users, groups, messages and sessions.

 ### Required Technologies/Concepts: